-However, it’s not always easy to move your investment funds or other funds from one country to another as there may be restrictions as to how much you move and requirements for you to prove that your money is from a legitimate source.
-A repatriation service provider can help you get your money to Australia fast and ensure that you make a substantial profit by offering you a competitive exchange rate and low transfer fees.
+However, it’s not always easy to move your investment funds or other funds from one country to another.
+There may be restrictions on how much money you can move and requirements for you to prove that your money is from a legitimate source.
+A repatriation service provider can help you get your money to Canada quickly and ensure that you make a substantial profit by offering you a competitive exchange rate and low transfer fees.

 Examples of repatriation of funds

 - Real estate investment.
 Purchasing property overseas is a significant investment.
 Although property may be cheaper overseas than in Canada, you will still need to move a large sum of money and will require a currency provider who offers you a competitive foreign exchange rate.

 - Foreign pensions.
 If you hold your pension in an overseas account and are planning to retire back home, you will need to move your pension fund to Canada.
 You’ll need a currency provider who can save you money on fees, give you a good exchange rate and help you come up with a retirement plan.

 - Wealth management.
 Converting assets held overseas into foreign currency can be confusing, especially with the laws regulating international transfers of investment funds and occasional currency exchange fluctuations.
 Wealth management and conversion of assets is part of the repatriation services offered by banks and other currency providers.
 These services help you to understand the process and answer any questions you may have.

 How do I compare international money transfer services?

 - Fees.
 A currency provider that charges competitive fees for international money transfers can help you save a lot of money.
 While banks may end up charging fees up to 1% of the transfer amount, you can save by using a currency provider who has few or no transfer and commission fees.